aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.emf.emf.objects/emfpoint28to4/_index.md

 url: /python-net/aspose.imaging.fileformats.emf.emf.objects/emfpoint28to4/
 ---

-The Point28_4 object represents the location of a point on a device surface with coordinates in 28.4 bit FIX notation.
+**Summary:** The Point28_4 object represents the location of a point on a device surface with coordinates in 28.4 bit FIX notation.

 **Module:** [aspose.imaging.fileformats.emf.emf.objects](/imaging/python-net/aspose.imaging.fileformats.emf.emf.objects/)